HAPPY FRIENDSHIP DAY!

 One couldn’t agree more with this beautiful quote from the literary legend.
 Everyone has friends to lean on to, during good times and bad, who will be there with you through thick and thin.

-Therefore this Friendship Day is the right time to gift your friends a handmade band as a token of your love and affection for them.
+This Friendship Day is the right time to gift your beloved friends a handmade band as a token of your love and affection for them.

 Find out how to make Friendship bands with the help of the following three DIYs.